AndreHjulstrom/Investing-simulator/README.md

 [50, 150, 183, 233] * [10, 5, 15,10] = [500, 750, 2745, 2330].

 The product corresponds to the value of our investment at every month.

+The total amount invested each month is represented by the list:

+[500, 1000, 1500, 2000]

 The last month we will have 2330$ and have invested a total of amount of 2000$.